David-Xia0/VARWIKI-version4/UserManual.md

 ### Set Up
 This project was built using the the following operating system and packages.
 It should preferably be run under the same conditions.

-The operating system should be Ubuntu 19.04.
+The operating system is L:inux Ubuntu 19.04.

 Java Runtime:

 Java 13 was used to build this project, and should also be used to run it.

 Installed Packages:
  ffmpeg
  soxi
  festival
  wikit
  npm

 If you have access to the `softeng206_ubuntu_image_updated.ova` then all required packages should be already installed.